capitaldesignfx/new_layout/_posts/2018-10-15-Website-Tests.md

 The screenshot below shows our pipeline.
 It has two steps - "`Build and test`" and "`Deploy to S3`".
 The first step uses a `ruby` image that builds the static pages and runs the html-proofer tests.
 The second step uses the [mesosphere/aws-cli](https://hub.docker.com/r/mesosphere/aws-cli/) image which pushes the new files to our AWS S3 bucket.
 The `aws-cli` image checks for AWS credentials in some environment variables, so we created a dedicated IAM user for this pipeline, and stored the credentials using Bitbucket's [secured variables](https://confluence.atlassian.com/bitbucket/environment-variables-794502608.html#Environmentvariables-Securedvariables).

 ![techorrect.com's bitbucket pipeline](/assets/images/techorrect-bitbucket-pipeline.png)

+If you would like to learn more about setting up similar pipelines and processes for your own software development projects, we'd love to chat - feel free to contact us at [info@techorrect.com](mailto:info@techorrect.com).